Funny-Developers/Where-the-Radioactive-Rays-Bloom/README.md

-# Where the Radiation Blooms
+# Where the Radioactive Rays Bloom
 A galgame of my science fiction

 Developed with JetBrain IDEA